CraftAcademyLabs/ca_course/guides/ionic-fonts.md

 We first set the font at `@font-face` and set the src, where the application can find the font.

 The second block of code is where we actually set the font to be used in the application.
 Everything in ionic inherits from the app component, so what we set in the `app.scss` will be used on every page in the application.
-The `*` means that all the elements in the `app.html` will have the attributes we set inside it.
+The `*` means that all the elements in the application will have the attributes we set inside it.
 If we were to set that `*` inside another scss file like the  `home/home.scss`, that would mean that everything in `home.html` would have the attributes we give it.

 If you fire up the server now with `ionic serve`, you will see that we have succeded in changing the font for our application.